Premises Liability

 Property owners have a responsibility to keep their property safe for visitors, customers, and tenants.
 If you get hurt in a slip-and-fall accident, the person who owns the property might be responsible for your injuries.
-Depending on the type of accident, you may be able to file a personal injury lawsuit against the property owner to get money for your injuries.
+Depending on the type of accident, you can file a personal injury lawsuit against the property owner to get money for your injuries.

-Premises liability laws are different in every state.
-Talk to an experienced premises liability lawyer in your state for legal advice about your legal rights and options for compensation.
+Premises liability laws differ in every state.
+Talk to an experienced premises liability lawyer for legal advice about your rights and compensation.

 What Is Premises Liability?

-Premises liability laws hold property owners responsible for injuries to visitors caused by dangerous conditions on the property.
-For example, if you fall at the supermarket because of a slippery floor, the grocery store might be held responsible for your medical bills.
+Premises liability laws hold property owners responsible for injuries caused by dangerous property conditions.
+For example, if you fall at the supermarket because of a slippery floor, the grocery store might be responsible for your medical bills.

 A premises liability case is a type of personal injury case.
 You can seek damages for your injuries, including medical bills, loss of income, and any other losses related to the accident.
 To recover damages, you have to prove that the property owner was liable for your claim because they failed to keep the property in a safe condition.